Obidiemekpo/dataacademy-labs/infra/README.md

 - Data Factory has Storage Blob Data Contributor access to the Storage Account
 - Data Factory has Storage Blob Data Owner access to the Storage Account (for ADLS Gen2)
 - Data Factory has access to Key Vault secrets
+- Databricks Access Connector has Storage Blob Data Contributor access to the Storage Account

 Note:
 - SQL Server admin access needs to be configured manually through the Azure Portal or using a different approach.